Master of Education in Special Education

 social skill instruction, and modifying instruction in the general curriculum.

-Special Education Concentrations for Licensed Teachers (offered at least 80% online)
+Special Education Concentration for Licensed Teachers (offered at least 80% online)

 - Moderate and Severe Disabilities (36 credit hours)

-Moderate & Severe Disabilities (MSD) are designed for licensed teachers
+Moderate & Severe Disabilities (MSD) is designed for licensed teachers

 looking to become certified to teach Special Education in their state (open